jperezsan/meraki-webapp-flask/README.md

 ## Internal Structure and File Organization
 The web application structure is based on a clean architecture template based on the Flask Web Development 2nd edition book by Miguel Grinberg:
   * **Static:** Contains static files like the CSS, JavaScript, images, fonts and logos.
-(HERE Maps integration relys heavily on javascript, jquery and ajax)
+(HERE Maps integration relies heavily on javascript, jquery and ajax)
   * **Templates:** Contains the HTML files for every page of the app.
   * **.env:** Stores the API keys for Meraki Dashboard and HERE Maps.
 This file also defines the organization number.
+  * **API/endpoints.py:** Endpoints for the API and webhooks
   * **flaskapp.py:** The main python function of the program.
   * **flaskapp.wgsi:** Used for deployment on production server.
   * **meraki_api_V0.py:** Python methods used to get and set data into the Meraki Dashboard.
 Methods in this file use the Meraki API v0.